 "For example, reorganize your existing space to make room for your bulk products rather than renting a new storage space right off the bat.
 And don’t forget to negotiate with your suppliers—they tend to be more flexible when you’re making a large order."

-With the rise of B2B marketplaces like Alibaba, Faire, and Handshake, the wholesale landscape has undergone a significant transformation for large and small businesses.
+With the rise of B2B marketplaces like Alibaba and Faire, the wholesale landscape has undergone a significant transformation for large and small businesses.

 While ecommerce continues to empower direct-to-consumer brands by reducing barriers to entry, wholesale is adapting to changing buyer expectations, offering a streamlined and convenient shopping experience.